kernelorg-mirror/linux_kernel_git_sforshee_linux/Documentation/filesystems/porting.rst

 device freezing now works for any block device owned by a given superblock, not just the main block device.
 The get_active_super() helper and bd_fsfreeze_sb pointer are gone.

+---

+**mandatory**

+New inode operations: ->get_fscaps and ->set_fscaps

+These operations must be implemented for all filesystems which support filesystem capabilities (which in general is all filesystems which support security.* xattrs).
+Filesystem xattr handlers will no longer be used for these xattrs.
+The vfs_caps_{to,from}_xattr() helpers should be used for translating between the xattr and kernel-internal formats; see in-tree filesystems for examples.

+Stacking filesystems which support idmapped mounts must be aware that the rootid member of struct vfs_caps is of type vfsuid_t, as the rootid is always evaluated in the context of the mount.
+This differs from ACLs, which are cached and used for permission checks and use thus use k[ug]id_t.
+The rootid must be translated between the mnt_idmap passed to ->{get,set}_fscaps and the mnt_idmap of the lower filesystem(s).
+See ovl_{get,set}_fscaps for exmaples.